Snowhill: Phase 3 – Two Snowhill

 In May 2008, the site was cleared of mobile cabins associated with the construction of Phase 2, and there was a small crane on site, along with diggers.
 On 29 May 2008, a Soilmec SR-70 hydraulic rotary rig owned by Bachy Solentache began work on drilling piles on the site managed by Bachy's project manager, Chris Wallbank.
 After the excavation of earth and assembly of two cranes on site, two slipform structures were assembled in November 2008.
 In December 2008, these two slipform structures began to rise and the two cores for the building were constructed and topped out.
 The plaza level was then cleared of construction materials, although the two tower cranes remained in position.
 Construction stalled in January 2009 following the financial issues with Anglo Irish Bank.

 Construction recommenced in May 2011 following the acquisition of Two Snowhill by Hines.
 The building is being developed in conjunction with Ballymore.
 Balfour Beatty are the contractors.

 A topping out ceremony was held in May 2012 to mark the building reaching its highest point.
 More than 35 people attended the event, including representatives from Hines and Ballymore and contractors Balfour Beatty, to thank the workforce and fill in the final piece of concrete.
 Since then, work has continued on site, with glazing now having been installed.
 The building was deemed watertight in August 2012.
 The building was completed in May 2013.

 To celebrate the launch of the building, developers Hines and Ballymore opened up the building to the public for ten days.
 It is believed to be the first time in the city that a commercial building has been showcased in this way.
-Hines and Ballymore commissioned a performance installation by Birmingham-based theatre company, Stan's Cafe.
-From 12 to 21 April 2013, Two Snowhill hosted a special 10th anniversary version of Stan's Cafe's award-winning performance installation 'Of All The People in All The World,' held on the 24,714 sq. ft. sixth floor.
-23 tonnes of rice was shipped into the building for the show, which uses grains of rice to represent people and population statistics.

 2,937 people visited Two Snowhill over the course of its 10-day public opening.